-In the past, home reversion plans have been a controversial element of the UK mortgage market, but times are changing.
+Home reversion plans have historically been controversial in the UK mortgage market, but times are changing.
 They involve an investor acquiring part of your property in exchange for a cash payment.
-Unfortunately, the rate paid can be limited to anywhere from 20% to 60% of the real market value of the pro-rata share in your property.
+Unfortunately, the rate paid can be limited to anywhere from 20% to 60% of the actual market value of the pro-rata share in your property.

-On paper, this looks relatively uncompetitive, but there are other factors to take into consideration such as:
+On paper, this looks relatively uncompetitive, but there are other factors to take into consideration, including:

 - Rent-free accommodation until you die or move into full-time care

-- No repayments – you literally sell a share in your property
+- No repayments – you sell a share in your property

 - Home reversion investor can only liquidate their share upon your death or move into full-time care

-If for example, you were to take out a home reversion plan aged 50, the investor may not be able to liquidate their investment for 30 years, 40 years or even longer.
-Over that period you would live rent-free.
-Having acquired a percentage of your property, they would obviously benefit from any price appreciation.
+If, for example, you were to take out a home reversion plan aged 50, the investor may not be able to liquidate their investment for at least 30 or 40 years.
+Over that period, you would live rent-free.
+Having acquired a percentage of your property, they would benefit from any price appreciation.
 However, their capital is still tied up for an indefinite length of time.

-As mentioned above, there are three different types of mortgage advisor: tied, multi-tied and independent.
+As mentioned above, there are three types of mortgage advisors: tied, multi-tied and independent.
 Legislation requires total transparency regarding fees, commissions and relationships with third parties offering mortgage finance.
-In theory, a mortgage advisor could receive payment via any of the following options:-
+In theory, a mortgage advisor could receive payment via any of the following options:

 - Commission from mortgage providers